R0bsaunders/auto-team-profile-generator/README.md

 ## Using the Team Page Generator

+To generate a team:
-To use, open your terminal and navigate to the root folder.
-Simply type 'node index.js' to launch the generator.
+1. Open your terminal and navigate to the 'starter' folder - note this is very important!
+2. Simply type 'node index.js' to launch the generator.

 You will be presented with a series of questions, follow them one-by-one until you are presented with the success message and a new team.html file is automatically added to the assets folder.
 You may wish to make sure the assets folder does not already contain a previously generated team.html file.
 It doesn't matter if it does because the generator will only ever overwrite the contents of the pre-existing file anyway.

 The repository can be found here: